 This 960-hour counselling training course combines theory with practice and runs over 15 months.
 The last three months of the training are for the students’ practical placement.
 Completion of the certificate will provide access to the National Diploma in Counselling Supervision (NQF, Level 6) and Philippi Specialist Training.
 The course is based on three elements: theory, skills practice, personal awareness/development.

-This course runs over 2 years and is a qualification that recognizes people who have the competencies required for working in counselling services.
+This qualification recognizes people who have the competencies required for working in counselling services.
 It is awarded to people who have demonstrated the skills and knowledge required to:

-This qualification is designed to be accessible and flexible, and is aligned as a higher education qualification.
-The entry restrictions to this qualification are designed to ensure efficient communication skills.
-Candidates require the following for entry to this qualification:
+This qualification is designed to be accessible and flexible, and is aligned as a higher education qualification at level 6.

 Fundamentals of Counselling